-What’s in a Riot?
-An Analysis of Two Incidents in Singapore’s History by Faustina Joyce Fernando, Jiang Zhifeng and Shawn Ho Cheng Ying, Temasek Junior College
+What’s in a Riot – An Analysis of Two Incidents in Spore’s History by Faustina Joyce Fernando, Jiang Zhifeng and Shawn Ho Cheng Ying, Temasek Junior College

 Panel 4: Treatment

-Where are our Communal Heritage Markers? (slides) by Carey Lai Zheng Hui and Justin Yip Jia En, Victoria School
+Where are our Civil Riots Commemorative Markers (Slides) by Carey Lai Zheng Hui and Justin Yip Jia En, Victoria School

-Where are our Communal Heritage Markers? (research paper) by Carey Lai Zheng Hui and Justin Yip Jia En, Victoria School
+Where are our civil unrest commemorative markers (Rsch Paper) by Carey Lai Zheng Hui and Justin Yip Jia En, Victoria School

 Call for Proposals- Anatomy of a Riot: Enquiring into the Civil Unrests in our Past